banner

 }

-The Java layer InputEventReceiver constructs the InputChannel.
-In the setView method of ViewRootImpl, the InputChannel is created, and then the Session's addToDisplayAsUser method is called to initialize the InputChannel.
+The Java layer's InputEventReceiver constructs with the InputChannel.
+In the setView method of ViewRootImpl, the InputChannel will be created, and then the Session's addToDisplayAsUser method will be called to initialize the InputChannel.

 public void setView(View view, WindowManager.LayoutParams attrs, View panelParentView,